 In the meantime, we’ve detailed a few spiders you may see in the Houston area and some key facts to *hopefully* help settle your fears.

 Asposematism, or warning coloration, is an evolutionary trait that plants and animals gained over time to signal a particularly dangerous characteristic they may have: a poison dart frog’s red skin, a skunk’s black and white pattern, a coral snake’s vibrant pattern.
 Humans have come to view insects with color as dangerous, so when we see a garden spider’s yellow coloration on the abdomen, we might assume it’s venomous.
-This is hardly the case, however, as the garden spider is an entirely non-venomous creature.
-It received the name due to its propensity for sunlight and spinning webs on the foliage, so you may find more than a few in your own garden.
-But don’t be alarmed, this spider variety will only trap the flying insects around your yard and do you a great service in the summer months.
+This is hardly the case, however, as the garden spider is an entirely non-venomous creature and are beneficial in controlling other insect populations.
+These spiders rarely make their way indoors, and typically remain in your yard or garden.

 The classic identifier of the Brown Recluse is the “violin” shape on its cephalothorax, or the area where the legs are attached.
 Its curvature very much resembles the classical instrument, yet brown recluses are often the most misidentified spider species.
 Indeed, most studies find them to be “widely over reported,” which probably stems from a nationwide fear of any brown spider entering the home.
 Much like the black widow, the brown recluse prefers secluded hiding locations, and their bite contains venom harmful to humans.
 Their bite is painless, with most victims not even realizing it happening.
-The result can turn into a small papule, which is a raised portion of the skin.
-Again, seek out medical professionals if you happen to come into contact with a brown recluse.
+Again, seek out a medical professional if you happen to encounter a brown recluse.

-If you’re sharing your living quarters with spiders, contact Holder’s Pest Solution for managing these pests.
+If you’re sharing your living quarters with spiders, contact Holder’s Pest Solutions for managing these pests.